jesuscuevas/csus_website/_posts/2020-08-22-general-student-advice.md

 Work a seasonal job and travel.
 When you travel, you'll meet young people from all over the world, and have a great time.
 You have the whole rest of your life to be responsible.

+Seriously consider a career in the skilled trades, like being a nurse, plumber, or an electrician.
+These careers offer many advantages compared to white collar work.
+You don't necessarily need a college degree.
+It's satisfying to see something physical come together and start working.
+It's not possible to outsource these jobs to another country.

 When you're ready to go back to school, you can go to any community college.
 On average, my community college teachers were better teachers than the Professors at UC Berkeley, who are famous for their research.